Soul of a People: Writing America’s Story

 Participate in the Podcast:

-Do you have a firsthand story of a Writers’ Project worker, or a story about using the WPA travel guides yourself?
+Do you have a family story of a Writers’ Project worker, or a story about using the WPA travel guides yourself?
 Share it here.
 We would love to hear about it for The People’s Recorder.